-If you're starting a blog then I highly recommend Bluehost.
+If you're starting a website then I highly recommend Bluehost.
 Why?

 - 2 million use it and it is recommended by the best.
 Bluehost powers over 2 million websites all over the world.
 And it is recommended by WordPress itself and and by some of the most respected and best bloggers there is like Problogger.com and Pat Flynn of Smart Passive Income.